nepalikingpin/UniversityFinder/README.md

 # University Finder

-## *Find the perfect univeristy for you based on your interests, major choice, and location!*
+## *Find the perfect university for you based on your interests, major choice, and location!*

 The applications intends to help high school and university students find the perfect university for them.